rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

 handling multiple values in a flat structure.
 In fact, many of their methods share the same names and functions each other.

-The difference is that a list is a container that actually owns its elements while an iterator is not.
-This leads to the following principles:
+The difference is that a list is a container that actually owns its element values while an iterator is not.
+An iterator only provides a method that retrieves a "next" value of a sequence.
+This feature leads to the following principles:

-* An iterator can handle a sequence of data that continues indefinitely since it doesn't need to keep all the values in it.
+* An iterator can handle a sequence of data that continues indefinitely because it doesn't need to keep all the values in it.
-* An iterator consumes less memory than a list.
+* An iterator consumes less memory than a list in many cases.
 * A list provides an indexing method that enables random access for its elements.
-* You can append values to or remove values from a list.
+* A list provides methods to append or remove values.

 Note that Gura makes it a rule to implement most functions to return an iterator by default if they have multiple values as its result.